angelomilan/ethereum-guides/GPU-cloud_mining.md

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_

-** Warning: this has been tested on the Frontier test-net and it is undergoing testing on the Frontier live-net, which has just been launched.
+** Warning: this has been tested on the Frontier test-net and has just recently undergone testing on the Frontier live-net, which has just been launched.
 A notice on costs: you are going to spend about 2.60 USD / hour for a g2.8 instance so keep this in mind, if you want to proceed **

 This step by step tutorial tries to be easy to follow.
 It is supposed to be as easy as copy / pasting but we acknowledge that a certain level of understanding and patience to follow the detailed instructions is needed.